Can I really find a pillow online without touching and feeling it?

 How is the European goose down in your Cassiopeia pillow better than the duck down in the Virgo pillow?

 Our Cassiopeia Luxe Down Pillow features some of the finest European goose down from such countries as Hungary and the Ukraine.
 Don't worry -- the duck down in our Virgo pillow is soft, fluffy and has all the great qualities of down.
 However we are offering our Cassiopeia pillow primarily for side and back sleepers, who require a higher pillow, and its goose down is fitting because it retains the most loft and fullness.
 European goose down comes from larger, more mature birds that live in colder climates, which promotes thicker, better insulating down.
 And European goose down tends to hold its loft longer and is more durable over time.
 So if you want to enjoy the best of the best in down fills, we recommend our Cassiopeia.

 - How is the fill in your down and feather pillows cleaned?

 Our down and feather fills go through a rigorous washing process, where it is washed multiple times in biodegradable, environmentally-friendly detergent and recycled water.
 The fill is also de-dusted and shipped in containers that prevent things like dirt and oil from contaminating it.
-The down and feather fills in our Cassiopeia, Virgo and Vela pillows is rigorously tested to ensure it's free of chemicals and irritants.
+The down and feather fills in our Cassiopeia, Virgo and Vela pillows are rigorously tested to ensure they are free of chemicals and irritants.
 We would consider our down pillows safe for asthma and allergy sufferers, especially when used in conjunction with a pillow protector.
 Our down undergoes a turbidity test.
 400mm+ is considered hypoallergenic, and our down consistently measures 1,000mm+, indicating the fill in these pillows is one of the cleanest available.

 - How is the fill in your down and feather pillows sourced?